Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Interpolating partition categories

 \subsection{Interpolating partition categories}

-We refer for instance to \cite{EGNO15} and \cite{NT13} for the terminology in the following subsection.
+We refer for instance to \cite{EGNO15} and \cite{NT13} for the terminology in this subsection.
 The following natural definition may be deduced from Banica--Speicher's definition of easy quantum groups in \cite{BS09}.
-It may also be found in \cite{Fr17}. \begin{definition}[Interpolating partition categories] For any category of partitions $\cC$ and $t\in \CC$ the category $\uRep_0(\cC,t)$ has:
+It may also be found in \cite[Def.~6.1.2]{Fr17}.
+Recall that $\ell(q,p)$ is the number of loops in the diagram obtained by stacking $p$ and $q$ for all $p\in P(k,l), q\in P(l,m)$.
+Let us denote the non-negative integer numbers by $\NN_0$. \begin{definition}[Interpolating partition categories] For any category of partitions $\cC$ and $t\in \CC$ the category $\uRep_0(\cC,t)$ has:

 The \emph{interpolating partition category} $\uRep(\cC,t)$ is the Karoubi envelope or (pseudo-abelian completion) of $\uRep_0(\cC,t)$, that is, the idempotent completion of the additive completion. \end{definition}